Rainbow Club Australia actively seeks the input of members and encourages them to

 Feedback may be provided by individual members on their initiative or in response to requests from the organisation.

-- Individual members may provide informal feedback by speaking with their Club Management and/or Instructor.
-Informal feedback will be dealt with at Club level, unless it requires escalation to the General Manager.
+- Individual members may provide informal feedback by speaking with their Club Management and/or Teacher.
+Informal feedback will be dealt with at club level, unless it requires escalation to the General Manager.

 The General Manager will be responsible for receiving and making a record of formal feedback.
 Formal feedback will be recorded in the Compliments and Complaints Register.
 The General Manager will be responsible for reviewing feedback records and identifying any action as and when required.